 Below is a list of the administration, staff and faculty.
 To locate a member, click on the drop-down menus below to search by division, department or last name.
 Faculty and staff bios are also available below.

-In her first year, Stephanie Heinrich brought new opportunities to our Middle School community by starting a marine biology elective.
-She hopes to engage students through local marine life and by connecting them with marine scientists.
-As a science teacher, Ms. Heinrich believes that by educating our students about Earth, we can initiate the change that is needed to conserve global habitats.
+In her first year, Stephanie Heinrich expanded opportunities for our Middle School community by launching a marine biology elective.
+She engaged students through the study of local marine life and by connecting them with practicing marine scientists.
+As a science teacher, Ms. Heinrich believes that educating students about Earth sparks the change needed to conserve global habitats.

-Ms. Heinrich’s career began at the University of California, San Diego, where she double majored in psychology and ecology, behavior and evolution while playing on the intercollegiate water polo team.
-She competed professionally in Australia before returning to San Diego in 2011 to begin her coaching career with La Jolla Country Day School.
-Ms. Heinrich coached the varsity women’s water polo team for three years at LJCDS while working at SeaWorld San Diego as a scuba diver before transitioning to a research associate position with SKS Ocular, a biotech start-up, until February 2014.
+Ms. Heinrich began her career at the University of California, San Diego, where she double majored in psychology and ecology, behavior, and evolution while competing on the intercollegiate water polo team.
+She later played professionally in Australia before returning to San Diego in 2011 to begin her coaching career at LJCDS.
+She coached the varsity women’s water polo team for three years while also working as a scuba diver at SeaWorld San Diego, before transitioning to a research associate role at SKS Ocular, a biotech start-up.
+In 2014, she taught English in South Korea, an experience that deepened her passion for teaching, before returning to LJCDS in 2015.

-Ms. Heinrich is an avid traveler and a scuba diving instructor.
-She loves being outdoors, especially in or near the ocean, paddle boarding and snowboarding.
+Outside the classroom, Ms. Heinrich is an avid traveler and scuba diving instructor.
+She enjoys being outdoors, especially in or near the ocean, and loves paddleboarding and snowboarding.